rodages/Project-One-The-Pandemic-Game/README.md

   - `"fade"` - At the top of the page, the virus would be solid, but would become more transparent when reaching the crowd level.
 The class would only be active if `lockdown` or `vaccine` powerups were not collected.
   - `"resistant"` - Would make `lockdown` and `vaccine` powerups ineffective.

-- At the moment the game only works on Desktop - draggable NHS bar could allow mobile play.
+- At the moment, the game only works on Desktop - draggable NHS bar could allow mobile play.

 - Currently the NHS bar just expands and shrinks without any animation - This can lead to some unexpected point drop.

-- Implement timer visualization to notify the player of the remaining duration of `powerups`
+- Implement timer visualisation to notify the player of the remaining duration of `powerups`

 ## <a name='key-learnings'>Key Learnings</a>